dataminer-site/dataminer-site.github.io/docs/api/cli/arguments.md

 title: Command Line Arguments
 ---

-The table below summarizes DuckDB's command line options.
+The table below summarizes DataMiner's command line options.
 To list all command line options, use the command `DataMiner -help`.
 Fot a list of dot commands available in the CLI shell, see the [Dot Commands page](dot_commands).